jritsema/picam/readme.md

 configure photo options (raspistill) = `curl -X POST http://raspberrypi:9000/camera/options`

-**next:** build a UI in family-dashboard admin for taking pictures on demand and configuring options
+**next:** build a UI in family-dashboard admin for viewing the photo, taking pictures on demand and configuring camera options